-Preserving the Liability Shield in Closely Held Corporations and LLCsAdded by Steve M. Frinsko in Articles & Publications, Business Law on October 19, 2017
+Preserving the Liability Shield in Closely Held Corporations and LLCsAdded by Steve M. Frinsko in Articles & Blogs, Business Law on October 19, 2017

 Clients often ask me about the best way to protect their personal assets from their business creditors.
 My answer is always that they should conduct business through some type of business entity that limits the owner’s personal liability.
 The two most commonly used entity forms are corporations and limited liability companies, both of which create a liability shield for the owners.